Telecom Site Mapping

 Why census data distorts telecom planning

+In a similar fashion to retailers evaluating candidate sites, accurate telecom site mapping requires a precise understanding of underlying demand, layered with existing infrastructure and provisioning.
 Relying on census-only data risks missing growth corridors or overestimating mature markets.
 For telecoms, this can mean overbuilding in saturated areas while neglecting underserved populations.

 Benefits of a self-serve telecom planning workflow

+Using PopEx to support your telecom site mapping needs puts the power of decision-making squarely in your hands.
 Consultant studies often take months and cost millions.
 A self-serve workflow allows planning, regulatory, and operations teams to collaborate directly in one platform.

 • Cost control - Reduce recurring consultant spend.